Fair Value Measurements

 Level 3—Unobservable inputs in which little or no market data exists, therefore requiring us to develop our own assumptions

 Our financial instruments include cash and cash equivalents, receivables, accrued liabilities, accounts payable, and long-term debt.
 The fair values of cash and cash equivalents, receivables, accrued liabilities, and accounts payable approximate their carrying values because of the short-term nature of these instruments, which are all considered Level 1 within the fair value hierarchy.
 The fair value of our short-term and long-term debt approximates its carrying value and is classified as Level 2, as it is estimated using observable market inputs such as current interest rates and credit spreads for similar instruments.
-See Note 8.
-Derivative, for fair value information about our derivative instrument that is fair valued using Level 3 inputs.
+See Note 9.
+Participation Interest Purchase Agreement for fair value information about our derivative instrument that is fair valued using Level 3 inputs.

 Non-Financial Assets

-During the 53 weeks ended and the 52 weeks ended May 3, 2025 and April 27, 2024, respectively, we evaluated certain of our store-level long-lived assets for impairment, and recognized an impairment losses (non-cash) of $1,713 and $7,166, respectively, on the Consolidated Statements of Operations.
+During the 52 and 53 weeks ended May 2, 2026 and May 3, 2025, respectively, BNED evaluated certain of our store-level long-lived assets for impairment, and recognized impairment loss of $12,584 and $1,713, respectively, on the Consolidated Statements of Operations.
 The fair value of the impaired long-lived assets was determined using an income approach (Level 3 input), using our best estimates of the amount and timing of future discounted cash flows, based on historical experience, market conditions, current trends and performance expectations.
 For additional information, see Note 2.
 Basis of Presentation and Summary of Significant Accounting Policies.

 The following table shows the fair values of our non-financial assets that were required to be remeasured at fair value on a non-recurring basis for each respective period and the total impairments recorded as a result of the remeasurement process: